 Before we start with the tutorial, let’s define what lens flares are so we know how they appear.

-You’ll see lens flares when you point your towards a bright source of light.
+You’ll see lens flares when you point your camera lens towards a bright source of light.
 It could be anything from the sun to artificial lighting.
 Often, they manifest as concentric circles of light in your images.
 But they could also appear like diamonds, stars, or other shapes depending on the lens you have.

 So why do lens flares appear in your photos?
 It mostly has something to do with your lens.